tshepang/blog/content/computing/projects with excellent documentation.rst

   involved, noticing warts here and there, and therefore taking it for granted.

-- `valgrind`_ - its docs properly represent its status as among the most respected of FLOSS projects

 - `sqlite3`_ - quite extensive, especially for an embeddable DBMS